Efficient semi-analytic modelling of Pop III star formation from Cosmic Dawn to Reionization: Population effects

-At lower masses still ($m_h \lesssim 10^9 M_\odot$), halos are unable to cross the critical star formation threshold until $z\lesssim 25$, and thus form only a single burst of stars before reionization feedback quenches their later growth.
+At lower masses still ($m_h \lesssim 10^9 M_\odot$), halos are unable to cross the critical star formation threshold until $z\lesssim 25$, and thus form only a single/few burst(s) of stars before reionization feedback quenches their later growth.
 This results in a relatively higher ratio of pristine to enriched stellar mass at late times, possibly suggesting that such systems, if detectable, could be promising sites of detecting the signatures (or remnants) of pristine star formation.\footnote{While the most massive pristine stars, which are conventionally touted as producing `smoking gun' signatures of Pop III star formation, are likely to have reached the end of their lives by the time of observation ($z\sim 5-10$), the quenching of enriched star formation could result in their chemical imprints on the gas of the ISM being more cleanly preserved, as is explored in \cite{salvadori_first_2012, Kulkarni13, vanni_chemical_2024, sodini_evidence_2024, visbal_chemical_2025}, for example.
 Estimating the strength of these signatures is, however, beyond the scope of this work.}

-From these individual histories, it is clear that the external feedback processes (Section~\ref{sec:external_modifications}) are the dominant determinants of the star formation history of an individual galaxy, especially at the latest times.
+From these individual histories, it is clear that the external feedback processes (Section~\ref{sec:external_modifications}) are the dominant determinants of the star formation history of an individual galaxy below $m_h\lesssim 10^{10} M_\odot$, especially at the latest times.
 In turn, we highlight two qualitative conclusions: (1) reionization feedback sets the \textit{level of total star formation} achieved in a galaxy; and (2) enrichment of the IGM characterizes the \textit{relative levels of star formation in the two phases}, so efficient propagation and mixing of enriched bubbles into a galaxy's local neighborhood would result in a lower level of late-time pristine star formation.
+Because the global filling fraction of metals in the IGM is low even by $z\sim 5$, the relative levels of star formation in the two reservoirs is dictated by mixing in the CGM (Section~\ref{sec:cgm}) and local enrichment (Section~\ref{sec:global_enrichment}).
+From Figure~\ref{fig:SFH_reionization_feedback} (specifically comparing the solid and dotted lines), we can see that while mixing begins the process of bifurcating material between the two reservoirs, local enrichment hastens the process (and can even quench pristine star formation in some cases).
+This process, however, is most efficient in lower mass halos, where outflows are able to more efficiently escape.

+Higher mass halos ($m_h\gtrsim 10^{10} M_\odot$), on the other hand, are relatively immune to reionization feedback and are only mildly affected by local enrichment as they can more efficiently trap outflows.